CSUwangj/ZDaily/content/2022-06-19-Daily-Challenge/index.md

 **Search Suggestions System**

-DYou are given an array of strings `products` and a string `searchWord`.
+You are given an array of strings `products` and a string `searchWord`.

 Design a system that suggests at most three product names from `products` after each character of `searchWord` is typed.
 Suggested products should have common prefix with `searchWord`.
 If there are more than three products with a common prefix return the three lexicographically minimums products.